ShaluChaudhary/Test/README.md

 docker client use RestAPI, SocketIO and TCP to interect with the Docker daemon.

 Docker Image:
 It is the read ony template used to create containers by using RUN command.
-It is stored in Docker HUB orin local registry.
+It is stored in Docker HUB or in local registry.

 Docker registry:
 Docker registry is a storage component for docker images.